 She performed for several years among Toronto-based dance companies and continues to collaborate with intergenerational artists.
 Previous affiliations include Caribbean Folk Performers, Ijo Vudu, Caribbean Dance Theatre, Alpha Rhythm Roots, Baro Dunumba, Kobena Aquaa-Harrison, Ronald Taylor Dance and Black Stars Entertainment.
 Past highlights are working with choreographers Chester Whitmore (LA) and Paulette Brockington in a swing dance performance in the 2012 International Association of Blacks in Dance conference (Toronto); and two performances in the NBA Toronto Raptors half-time show as part of Esie Mensah Creations for Giants of Africa (2015) and the NBA Celebrates Black History Month in 2017.

 Miss Coco's journey began when she performed, apprenticed and taught recreational dance classes in her childhood neighbourhood with the City of Toronto, Parks and Recreation division.
 This was a social response to insert cultural dance where it was egregiously absent and bridge a disconnection she had with her multi-ethnic heritage.
 After 13 years teaching her programs with the City of Toronto, she transitioned to teach in schools and arts organizations such as dance Immersion, Kaleidoscope’s program in Scarbourough Arts and East End Arts.
-She previously served as chief choreographer for Ngoma Drum & Dance Ensemble, dance faculty of Children's Youth & Dance Theatre and helped to establish AFIWI Groove and teach its first dance class in the Durham region.
+She previously served as chief choreographer for Ngoma Drum & Dance Ensemble, dance faculty of Children's Youth & Dance Theatre and helped to establish AFIWI Groove and taught the first traditional dance classes in the Durham region.

-This MEd candidate holds a BA in Sociology from the University of Toronto and a Specialized Honours BA in Race, Ethnicity & Indigeneity (Summa Cum Laude) from York University.
+This MEd candidate holds a BA in Sociology from an the University of Toronto and a Specialized Honours BA in Race, Ethnicity & Indigeneity (Summa Cum Laude) from York University.
 Her graduate research focuses on culturally-responsive pedagogy and the teaching experiences of cultural artists within Ontario educational institutions.
 She was sought out for workshops and arts programming by existing performance groups.
 She held dance workshops in South Africa and Costa Rica during her study abroad, teaching the creative arts program at Hamutsha Primary School and facilitated a Ministry of Education dance workshop for 200 educators/principals for the Limpopo District School Board in South Africa.
 She continues to develop cultural arts-based opportunities with partners across Ontario, such as Afrodance 101 a SPARK project with the City of Toronto's Cultural Hotspot.

 She is an arts educator with Vibe Arts, Creative Connect mentor with Nia Centre for the Arts and a mentor to emerging dance artists with the Window of Opportunity's project funded by the Ontario Black Youth Action Plan.
 Coco supported the Cultural Pluralism Arts Movement Ontario as a Research Assistant.
 She is also a contributing writer published with Dance Current Magazine and Dance Collection Dance.